 Windows Rotated Secret

-When a client requests a Rotated Secret value, the Akeyless Vault Platform connects to the Windows server through your Gateway to rotate the user password on your target server.
+When a client requests a Rotated Secret value, the Akeyless Platform connects to the Windows Server through your Gateway to rotate the user password on your target server.

-Create a Rotated Windows Secret from the CLI
+Create a Rotated Windows Secret with the CLI

 -